ankitects/faqs/src/the-2021-scheduler.md

 ### Daily limits

-Previously each deck's limit was limited by its parent limits, grandparent limits, and so on.
-This has been simplified to the following:

-- Each deck's limit controls how many cards from that specific deck can be used.
-- The deck you select controls the maximum number of cards that will be shown in the study session.

-For example, imagine you have a parent deck with a limit of 100, with 2 child decks.
-The first one has a limit of 20, and the second has a limit of 200.

-- If you click on the parent deck, you will get a maximum of 100 cards.
-- If you click on the first child, you'll get a maximum of 20 cards.
-- If you click on the second child, you'll get a maximum of 200 cards.

-This may sound similar to the way reviews are handled in the v2 scheduler.
-The difference is that each child deck's limit is also enforced.
-When you click on the parent deck, you will not get more than 20 cards from the first child.
-You do not need to see the cards in deck order either - see the Sorting section below for more.

-Another change is that the new count is now capped by the review count.
+The new count is now capped by the review count.
 If you have limits of 200 reviews and 20 new cards, and 190 reviews are due, only 10 new cards will be introduced.

+In Anki 2.1.50+/AnkiMobile 2.0.84+, each deck's limit affects the number of cards that will be drawn from that deck and its subdecks.
+For example, with the following limits:

+- Parent: 100
+- Parent::Child: 30
+- Parent::Child::Grandchild1: 50
+- Parent::Child::Grandchild2: 5
+- Parent::Child::Grandchild3: 200

+Then:

+- If you click on Grandchild3, you'll get up to 200 cards.
+- If you click on Grandchild2, you'll get up to 5 cards.
+- If you click on Grandchild1, you'll get up to 50 cards.
+- If you click on Child, you'll get up to 30 cards from the Child deck and its subdecks.
+No more than 5 cards will be taken from Grandchild2.
+- If you click on Parent, you'll get up to 100 cards, with a maximum of 30 coming from Child and its subdecks.

+In the v3 scheduler in earlier Anki releases, intermediate limits were not respected, so when clicking on Parent, the limits of Child did not influence how many cards were taken from the grandchildren.

 ### Sorting